tedburke/BioEM/notes.md

 And this $e = mc^2$ is some inline maths.

+These equations are enclosed in a TeX environment:

 \begin{align}
 x=y \\
 x=y
 \end{align}

+So are these:

 \begin{equation}
 x=y
 \end{equation}

+This one uses the markdown dollars convention:

+(@blah) $$y = mx + c$$

 Now, let's try referring to equation \ref{myeqn}.

 \begin{equation}\label{myeqn}
 x=y
 \end{equation}

+As you can see, the LaTeX and markdown equation numbers appear to be counted independently of each other :(

 # Test image